alexshtf/alexshtf.github.io/_posts/2026-02-01-Spectrum-Interpretation.md

 ![pow_spec_dc]({{"assets/pow_spec_dc.png" | absolute_url}})

-Indeed, the orange and blue plot, which are top eigenvalue sums, are convex functions.
-The gap between them is red when it $$\Lambda_3 - \Lambda_4$$ is negative, and blue when positive.
-The function in green is the difference, and indeed it exactly reflects the size and the sign of the gap.
+Indeed, the orange and blue plots, which are top eigenvalue sums, are convex functions.
+The gap between them is red when $$\Lambda_3 - \Lambda_4$$ is negative, and blue when it is positive.
+The function in green is the difference, and it exactly reflects the size and the sign of the gap.

 # Recap